Gwynns Falls/Leakin Park: Expressway threat

 Leakin Park was threatened in 1971 when funding for the federal Interstate Highway System introduced plans to create a highway through the park.
 As plans for the road developed, community activists organized in opposition.
 A group committed to protecting the parks took the name of Volunteers Opposed to Leakin Park Expressway (VOLPE).
 Taking their opposition to court, VOLPE won a partial victory in 1972 when it was ruled that provision for hearings on the park route had been "legally insufficient," and ordered any future plans to take in full consideration of the environmental impact they might pose.
-By 1980, city officials reached the decision to abandon the proposed route through the park.
+By 1980, city officials had decided to abandon the proposed route through the park.

 Pipeline controversy

 A sign explaining the BGE gas pipeline relocation.
 The map shows the new and old pipeline routes through the park.

 In 2013, a Baltimore Gas and Electric (BGE) plan to run a new natural gas pipeline for a 2 mi distance through the park was made public.
 This line threatened a substantial number of the park's trees.
 BGE spokespersons explained the new line would replace an original one installed with park department permission in 1949, which was now facing considerable maintenance problems.
 However, a new line could not follow the existing route due to current environmental regulations protecting wetlands, so the proposed new route would run along the ridge near the southern border of the park.
 In an editorial on the controversy, The Baltimore Sun insisted that "BGE must work with the city and other stakeholders to find the least damaging route for a new gas line through the area."
 In response to the concerns raised, BGE agreed to consider an alternative northerly route through the park, following existing park roads, minimizing tree loss, and impacting fewer residences by its proximity to them.
 After four years of dialogue and studies of route feasibility, BGE began construction along the alternative route in 2018, completing the work in the autumn of 2019.
 Following completion, 870 replacement trees were planted along edges of the corridor.